gracelang/language/spec.md

 ### Singleton Types

+<_apb:  I think this is what you want.
+It's more or less what `Singleton` does in minigrace.
+I think that it's a bad idea,
+because it confuses objects and types._>

-To keep track of individual objects (especially in variants), a library or dialect can offer to lift any object `o` to a type by supporting a manifest request such as `Singleton(o)`.
+To keep track of individual objects (especially in variants), any object `o` can be treated as a type.
-The result is the type with exactly the interface of the object `o`.
+This facility is intended to be used to "lift" singleton objects to types, resulting in the type with exactly the interface of the object `o`.
 As patterns, singleton types *match* only their singleton object.
+<_apb: How do we distinguish between the singleton object and the singleton type?
+Do we have both
+`o.match(o)` and `o == o`?_>

-    def null = object {
+    def Null = object {
         method isNull -> Boolean {return true}
+        method asString { "the Null thing" }
     }

     type Some<T> {